 Each time an article was out, we would publish a social media post to tell everyone on both Instagram and Facebook.

-The Instagram hashtags were researched in advanced to align with the blog article topics.
+The Instagram hashtags were researched in advance to align with the blog article topics.

 Also, we made sure the new monthly article goes live just before our monthly newsletter so we could also inform the list of a couple of hundreds of subscribers to check out the fresh-out-of-the-oven blog post!

-(A year later, after we launched our new YouTube channel, for each related video – we began sharing relevant articles in the pinned comments!)
+(A year later, after we launched a new YouTube channel, for each related video - we began sharing relevant articles in the pinned comments!)